 Research and critical thinking skills are paramount to CPA Exam success, especially on task-based simulation and research questions.
 Time management and flexibility directly translate to the exam as students have to develop strategies to maximize exam efficiency.

 Traditional, one-size-fits-all learning methods have been replaced with more adaptive methods.
 These methods help students to relate ideas and engage in learning, promoting information understanding and retention.
 Professors can also use CPA Exam learning materials to measure the progress of students and know if they’re ready to sit for the CPA Exam.
 Surgent’s A.S.A.P.
 Technology utilizes the ReadySCORE

 Accounting Programs and CPA Exam Success: The Bottom Line

 Utilizing an accounting program, whether through a community college or state university, may be your ticket to passing the exam.
 Before choosing a program, make sure you do your research and find programs that cater to the CPA Exam, utilize adaptive learning materials, and help you engage with real-world accounting problems.

 Pass The CPA Exam Up To 2x Faster With Surgent!

 Ryan Hirsch serves as a Director of Market Development at Surgent CPA Review, focusing on Surgent’s curriculum solution, University Pass.
-Ryan previously worked at the National Association of State Boards and Accountancy (NASBA) where he managed the Ethical Leadership Training and Development Devision.
-Ryan has a Master of Education degree in Leadership and Organizational Performance from Vanderbilt University’s Peabody college, and a Bachelor’s degree in Mass Media Arts from Clark Atlanta University.
+Ryan previously worked at the National Association of State Boards and Accountancy (NASBA) where he managed the Ethical Leadership Training and Development Division.
+Ryan has a Master of Education degree in Leadership and Organizational Performance from Vanderbilt University’s Peabody College, and a Bachelor’s degree in Mass Media Arts from Clark Atlanta University.